ovotech/mantle/README.md

 [encrypt command options]
-      -f, --filepath= Path of file to encrypt (default: ./plain.txt) -s, --singleLine  Disable use of newline chars in plain/cipher text
+      -f, --filepath= Path of file to encrypt (default: ./plain.txt) -s, --singleLine  Disable use of newline chars in ciphertext
 ```

 ## ciphertext contents